intel-lab-lkp/linux/Documentation/virt/kvm/halt-polling.rst

 Module Parameters
 =================

-The kvm module has 3 tuneable module parameters to adjust the global max polling interval as well as the rate at which the polling interval is grown and shrunk.
+The kvm module has 4 tunable module parameters to adjust the global max polling interval, initial value (to grow from 0) as well as the rate at which the polling interval is grown and shrunk.
 These variables are defined in include/linux/kvm_host.h and as module parameters in virt/kvm/kvm_main.c, or arch/powerpc/kvm/book3s_hv.c in the powerpc kvm-hv case.

 +-----------------------+---------------------------+-------------------------+
 |Module Parameter	|   Description		    |	     Default Value    |